 What to Expect at Home

-If you had surgery, the outcome is usually good if the obstruction is treated before tissue damage or death occurs in the bowel.
+The outcome is usually good if the obstruction is treated before tissue damage or tissue death occurs in the bowel.
 Some people may have more bowel obstruction in the future.

-- Takes sips of clear liquids throughout the day.
+- Take sips of clear liquids throughout the day.

-If you become sick to your stomach or have diarrhea, try drinking only clear fluids for a while and hold off on solid foods.
+If you become sick to your stomach or have diarrhea, avoid solid foods for a while and try drinking only clear fluids.

 If you have had an ileostomy or a colostomy, a nurse will tell you how to care for it.